theelous3/overly/README.md

 Bam.
 The worst 404 page of all time.
 The above can be used as a decorator, just like before.
 We can also just run the server with ``Server.run()`` for easy messing about.

 As was mentioned, and as you can see, overly is overly configurabe :D All of your bases are covered!

+The ``Server`` is concurrent, so you can test all of your weird async / threaded / voodoo clients, with keep-alive support.